 Azure has different availability SLAs for different components, like networking, storage, and VMs.
 All SLAs are documented.
 For more information, see Microsoft Azure Service Level Agreements.

-SLA for Virtual Machines describes two different SLAs, for two different configurations:
+SLA for Virtual Machines describes three different SLAs, for three different configurations:

 - A single VM that uses Azure premium SSDs for the OS disk and all data disks.
 This option provides a monthly uptime of 99.9 percent.